 This sample is used to follow up on potential reporting issues and focuses on whether reports, which the NRC relies on to perform its regulatory oversight function, are being correctly submitted when required.
 This is not an evaluation of the accuracy of submitted reports, as this is accomplished in Section 03.02.

-NUREG-1022, “Event Reporting Guidelines: 10 CFR 50.72 and 50.73,” contains additional guidance, and the Operating Experience Branch in the Office of Nuclear Reactor Regulation’s Division of is available to provide technical support.
+NUREG-1022, “Event Reporting Guidelines: 10 CFR 50.72 and 50.73,” contains additional guidance, and the Operating Experience Branch (IOEB) in the Office of Nuclear Reactor Regulation’s Division of Reactor Oversight (DRO) is available to provide technical support.

 When appropriate, review event notification retractions to understand the reasons behind the initial submittal and subsequent retraction.

-NOTE: .
+NOTE: Additional guidance on the applicability of RISC SSCs is included in 10 CFR 50.69 and NUREG-1022.

 71153-04 REFERENCES

-(nonpublic)
+Generic Communication to IP Cross Walk (nonpublic)

-IHS Codes and Standards:(nonpublic)
+Accuris (Formerly IHS) Codes and Standards: https://usnrc.sharepoint.com/teams/Technical-Library/SitePages/Accuris-Formerly-IHS-Codes-and-Standards.aspx (nonpublic)

 IMC 0309, “Reactive Inspection Decision Basis for Reactors”